- Purchasing Tickets

 - Permission to Use Participant Content

-Each ticket has a unique number, which allows for one person’s entry into the festival.
-Keep your order details safe, as we may not be able to admit you to the festival if the number on your digital ticket has previously been used.
+Each ticket is unique, which allows for one person’s entry into the festival.
+Keep your order details safe, as we may not be able to admit you to the festival if the ticket has previously been used.

 Ticket purchases are final and nonrefundable.
 However, if the event is cancelled by us, you will be entitled to a full refund of the amount paid for your order.